-Use your new instrument to detect pressurized gas leaks of compressed air, refrigerant, steam, nitrogen, or even vacuum.
-The touchprobe sensor allows you to detect the slightest flow abnormality in pumps, steam traps and valves.
-Mechanical wear in bearings and other moving machinery can also be quickly identified.
+Use your new instrument to detect pressurized gas leaks of refrigerant, steam, air, nitrogen, or even vacuum.
+The touch probe sensor allows you to detect the slightest flow abnormality in refrigerant lines, expansion valves, steam traps and valves.
+Mechanical wear in bearings and other moving machinery can be quickly identified.
 Overall system noise can be recorded and compared to previous readings for an accurate record of increasing noise patterns.

-This booklet contains information necessary to use and interpret sounds with your AccuTrak.
+This booklet contains information necessary to use and interpret sounds with your AccuTrak®.
 To eliminate any future frustration, we recommend you take a few minutes to read this manual and understand the operation of your new instrument.
 Again, congratulations.
 We are sure you will be pleased with your choice.